tajespasarela/tailwind-editor/README.md

 # Tailwind + Vue No-code editor

-There has been much talk about no-code lately.
-This movement tries to approach software development to non-developers, offering tools that allow them to create and modify applications without using code.
+There has been a lot of talk about no-code solutions lately.
+This movement tries to approach non-developers by offering software development tools that allow them to create and modify applications without using code.
 The benefits of no-code tools include speed, accessibility, reduced costs and autonomy.

 Thinking about this idea, I wondered how to create a no-code editor for a web application.
 But, since a tool like this would be huge for a single post, I decided to focus only on the personalization of the styles and themes.

-For that, I decided to rely on one of the most popular CSS frameworks at the moment: Tailwindcss.
+So, I chose to rely on one of the most popular CSS frameworks at the moment: Tailwind.
 Not because of its usual use, but for all the tools it has in terms of configuration and CSS generation.

-The idea is to create a frontend interface which allows to modify the [Tailwindcss configuration](https://tailwindcss.com/docs/configuration) on live and shows the result styles applied.
+The idea is to create a frontend interface which allows the [Tailwind configuration](https://tailwindcss.com/docs/configuration) to be modified in real time and shows the result styles applied.
 Then, this customized configuration could be stored and used in the build and deployment process of a hypothetical application.

 ![Architecture](images/architecture.png)

-But in this article, we are going to focus only on the editor part and how to preview on live the Tailwindcss config changes.
+However, in this article, we are going to focus only on the editor and how to achieve a real-time preview of the Tailwind config changes.

 ![Architecture Detail](images/architecture-detail.png)

-To achieve that, we are going to create a simple service in Node using [ExpressJs](https://expressjs.com/).
-This service will receive the Tailwindcss configuration from the frontend editor and run [Postcss](https://postcss.org/) with the Tailwindcss plugin to generate the CSS.
+To do so, we are going to create a simple service in Node using [ExpressJs](https://expressjs.com/).
+This service will receive the Tailwind configuration from the frontend editor and run [PostCSS](https://postcss.org/) with the Tailwind plugin to generate the CSS.
 Finally, the service will return the generated CSS to the editor, which will update the page to show the changes.

-> We could try to run the postcss and tailwind plugin directly in the browser, making it to work with node polyfills.
-This is what they do in [play.tailwindcss.com](https://play.tailwindcss.com/) using tailwind internals implementations.
-Another option is the brand new [Web Containers](https://blog.stackblitz.com/posts/introducing-webcontainers/) but for simplicity's sake, we do it in a simple node service.
+> We could try to run the PostCSS and Tailwind plugin directly in the browser, make it work with node polyfills; that is how is done in [Tailwind Play's](https://play.tailwindcss.com/) internal implementation.
+Another option would be use [Web Containers](https://blog.stackblitz.com/posts/introducing-webcontainers/), but for simplicity's sake, we are going to run it in a simple node service.
 >

-## Creating the project
+## Creating the Project

 Let’s create the new project called `tailwind-editor` with [Vite](https://vitejs.dev/) running `npm create`.
-I’m going to use [Vue](https://vuejs.org/) for the Frontend because I’m more comfortable with it and also because it is Awesome ;)
+I’m going to use [Vue](https://vuejs.org/) for the Frontend because I’m more comfortable with it and also because it is awesome 😉.

 ```bash
 $ dev npm create vite@latest